 8 Ways to Pack Light When You’re Road Tripping With a Baby in Tow

-Now that you’re a mom, the “quick” holiday trip home has a whole new meaning.
-You’re totally looking forward to all kinds of brand-new family firsts, but before the fab festivities kick off, you need to get to your destination.
+Now that you're a mom, the “quick" trip has a whole new meaning.
+You're totally looking forward to all kinds of brand-new family firsts, but before the fab festivities kick off, you need to get to your destination.
 And before you can pile into the car, you need to pack — for baby.
-While it’s tempting to bring along three-fourths of your registry, you still need room to fit yourself and maybe even your S.O. in the car.
-Here are eight ways to pack light for baby’s first holiday road trip.
+While it's tempting to bring along three-fourths of your registry, you still need room to fit yourself and maybe even your S.O. in the car.
+Here are eight ways to pack light for baby's first road trip.

 1. Buy consumables when you get there.
 You have to buy diapers, wipes, creams, and lotions anyway.
 So why spend the week before your holiday trip at the warehouse club stocking up?
 Unless you're headed to a completely isolated cabin in the middle of nowhere, chances are there is a store near your destination that sells diapers, wipes, and everything else you'll need.
 Instead of packing a stockpile of disposable baby care items, pack a handful of extras in the diaper bag for the drive and buy the rest later.

 2. Pack light for yourself.
 One of the easiest ways to make room for your added baby gear is to pack less for yourself.
 This doesn't mean you need to give up all of your space for the baby.
 Instead, limit what each adult can bring — pack the essentials only.
 You don't really need three contingency outfits for every day.

 3. Choose options that multitask.
 Anything that's convertible, changeable, reversible, or in any other way transforms from one type of use to another is welcome on any trip where space is at a premium.
 Selecting items that pull double-duty can halve the space you need, freeing up room for even more multitasking items.